ironbar/arc25/docs/modeling/Iteration_13_reflections.md

 ### Training data generation

 Could an LLM generate novel tasks given code examples?
-Maybe because if we just give the information as code, is a higher level abstraction than the ARC tasks and the domain of LLMs.
+Maybe, because if we just give the information as code, is a higher level abstraction than the ARC tasks and the domain of LLMs.

 That was done in the transduction and induction paper, I need to revisit it.
 It would be a more direct